-376. Plaintiffs hereby incorporate by reference the allegations contained in the preceding paragraphs of this complaint.
+431. Plaintiffs hereby incorporate by reference the allegations contained in the preceding paragraphs of this complaint.

-377. Plaintiff Rickey Evans ("Plaintiff" for the purposes of this section) brings this claim on behalf of Arizona purchasers who are members of the Class.
+432. Plaintiff Rickey Evans ("Plaintiff" for the purposes of this section) brings this claim on behalf of Arizona purchasers who are members of the Class.

-378. The Arizona Consumer Fraud Act (Arizona CFA) provides that "[t]he act, use or employment by any person of any deception, deceptive act or practice, fraud . . . , misrepresentation, or concealment, suppression or omission of any material fact with intent that others rely upon such concealment, suppression or omission, in connection with the sale . . . of any merchandise whether or not any person has in fact been misled, deceived or damaged thereby, is declared to be an unlawful practice."
+433. The Arizona Consumer Fraud Act (Arizona CFA) provides that "[t]he act, use or employment by any person of any deception, deceptive act or practice, fraud . . . , misrepresentation, or concealment, suppression or omission of any material fact with intent that others rely upon such concealment, suppression or omission, in connection with the sale . . . of any merchandise whether or not any person has in fact been misled, deceived or damaged thereby, is declared to be an unlawful practice."
 ARIZ.
 REV. STAT. § 44-1522(A).
-Defendants failed to disclose (1) that the X5 vehicles turn off or down emissions systems during common driving decisions, (2) that the emissions systems are configured to turn emissions controls off or down in real world driving, conditions, (3) as a result the vehicles pollute far more than comparable gas cars, (3) that absent the emissions manipulation these vehicles would not have passed emissions systems; and (5) that emissions and fuel economy were far worse than a reasonable consumer would expect given the premium paid for these vehicles over a comparable gas powered vehicle.
+Defendants failed to disclose (1) that the vehicles turn off or down emissions systems during common driving conditions, (2) that the emissions systems are configured to turn emissions controls off or down in real world driving, conditions, (3) as a result the vehicles pollute far more than comparable gas cars, (3) that absent the emissions manipulation these vehicles would not have passed emissions tests, (4) that fuel economy and towing capacity was achieved by turning down or off emissions systems; and (5) that emissions and fuel economy were far worse than a reasonable consumer would expect given the premium paid for these vehicles over a comparable gas powered vehicle, and the estimated fuel and performance representation made about miles per gallon.

-379. BMW USA, BMW AG, Bosch, Plaintiffs, and Class members are "persons" within the meaning of the Arizona CFA, ARIZ.
+434. BMW USA, BMW AG, Bosch, Plaintiffs, and Class members are "persons" within the meaning of the Arizona CFA, ARIZ.
 REV. STAT. §44-1521(6).
 Each Polluting BMW Vehicle at issue is "merchandise" within the meaning of ARIZ.
 REV. STAT. §44-1521(5).

-380. Defendants' conduct, as set forth above, occurred in the conduct of trade or commerce.
+435. Defendants' conduct, as set forth above, occurred in the conduct of trade or commerce.
 In the course of their business, Defendants concealed and suppressed material facts concerning the Polluting BMW Vehicles.
 Defendants accomplished this by installing emission control devices in the Polluting BMW Vehicles that were concealed from regulators and consumers alike.

-381. The facts concealed and omitted by Defendants from Plaintiffs and the other Class members are material in that a reasonable consumer would have considered them to be important in deciding whether to purchase or lease the Polluting BMW Vehicles or pay a lower price.
-Had Plaintiffs and the other Class members known of the higher emissions at the time they purchased or leased their Polluting BMW Vehicles, they would not have purchased or leased those vehicles, or would have paid substantially less for the vehicles than they did.
+436. The facts concealed and omitted by Defendants from Plaintiffs and the other Class members are material in that a reasonable consumer would have considered them to be important in deciding whether to purchase or lease the Polluting BMW Vehicles or pay a lower price.
+Had Plaintiffs and the other Class members known of the true facts at the time they purchased or leased their Polluting BMW Vehicles, they would not have purchased or leased those vehicles, or would have paid substantially less for the vehicles than they did.

-382. Pursuant to the Arizona CFA, Plaintiffs seek monetary relief against Defendants in an amount to be determined at trial.
+437. Pursuant to the Arizona CFA, Plaintiffs seek monetary relief against Defendants in an amount to be determined at trial.
 Plaintiffs also seek punitive damages because Defendants engaged in aggravated and outrageous conduct with an evil mind.

-383. Plaintiffs also seek an order enjoining Defendants' unfair, unlawful, and/or deceptive practices, attorneys' fees, and any other just and proper relief available under the Arizona CFA.
+438. Plaintiffs also seek an order enjoining Defendants' unfair, unlawful, and/or deceptive practices, attorneys' fees, and any other just and proper relief available under the Arizona CFA.